How to Manage Being Scared and Stressed at the Dentist

 We all know that deep, relaxing breaths can help reduce our stress, but sometimes we need a reminder.
 If you’re feeling anxiety about your visit as you drive to our office or you begin feeling fear as you sit in our waiting room, begin by taking a deep breath in, holding it for a second, and slowly letting it out.
 That’s the most basic start toward relaxation, and it works for almost any situation.
 Continue relaxing breaths throughout your appointment.

 Whatever the cause of your anxiety over a visit to our office for your cleaning or other dental procedure, we can manage it together.
 We want all our patients to be as comfortable as possible, and we want you to look at your visit to the dentist as a good thing.
-If you have any questions about a dental procedure, or if there is something we can do to ease your worry, give us a call at 614-799-5576.
+If you have any questions about a dental procedure, or if there is something we can do to ease your worry, call our Dublin, OH dental office at 614-799-5576.
 We’ll work as a team to keep your next visit to the dentist stress-free!